microsoft/jrt-controller/docs/understand_simple_app_c.md

-q_size :  The number of elements in the data entry array which is used when the application class receives messages. num_streams :  Number of streams. streams : The streams defined above. sleep_timeout_secs :  How long the abstraction class receiver loop should sleep each iteration. inactivity_timeout_secs : Inactivity duration to wait before callback the handler is called with "timeout=True".
+q_size :  The number of elements in the data entry array which is used when the application class receives messages. num_streams :  Number of streams. streams : The streams defined above. sleep_timeout_secs :  How long the abstraction class receiver loop should sleep each iteration.
+                      This can be set to a nanosecond precision.
+                      If set to zero, no sleep will be done. inactivity_timeout_secs : Inactivity duration to wait before callback the handler is called with "timeout=True".
+                      If set to zero, no inactivity timer will be run.
 ```

 ### 1.1.3.
 Callback handler